-MATH& 142 (5) Precalculus II
+MATH& 142 (5) Precalculus II • GER-NS, QS

-• GER-NS,QS (formerly MATH 122) Prereq: MATH& 141 with a grade of at least 2.0 or instructor permission

-Families of trigonometric functions, their inverses, properties, graphs and applications.
+Prereq: MATH& 141 with a grade of at least 2.0 or instructor permission Families of trigonometric functions, their inverses, properties, graphs and applications.
 Trig equations and identities.
 Laws of sines and cosines.
 Systems of equations.
 Polar coordinates and graphs.
-Elementary vector oper-
+Elementary vector operations.

-MATH& 146 (5) Introduction to Statistics • GER-NS,QS
+MATH& 146 (5) Introduction to Statistics • GER-NS, QS